huangnoah/zkorgchart/README.md

 # Orgchart: a tree browser offers a convenient way to display data

-## Introduct
+## Introduction

-  Orgchart is a tree browser (or call **SpaceTree**) that offers a convenient way to display data.
-It consists of nodes and paths, and the paths represent the links connecting these nodes.
+  The Orgchart is a tree browser (or call **SpaceTree**) that offers a convenient way to display data. (inspired by [JavaScript InfoVis Toolkit](http://philogb.github.com/jit/demos.html)) It consists of nodes and paths, and the paths represent the links connecting these nodes.
 You can expand or collapse individual nodes in the tree to show or hide its children.
 And you can change the attributes to affect how the tree is displayed.
 For example, use the **level** to adjust the number of levels that are shown in the tree.

 ## Example